Lindzsy/curriculum/phase1/banking-homework-2.md

-Banking Homework - Tuesday, Feb.
-2
+Banking Homework - Wednesday, Feb.
+3
 ==================================

-The problems are graduated; each one builds on the previous one.
-Write and test your code for each step, and don't move on to the next step until you are satisfied that it works properly and you know why.
+Please start with whichever Step you did not complete yesterday.

 Problem
 -------